submits flow runs to serverless infrastructure directly, depending on your configuration.

 Individual deployments can override the work pool configuration.

 Now that you set up your work pool, you can deploy a flow to it.
-Deploy your test flow to my-managed-pool
+Deploy your test flow to my-managed-pool.

 Create the deployment